 If your furnace system is electric-powered, then turn off the power switch completely and then turn it on again to reset the ignition module.
 Watch out for any sign or sound of spark and be careful about any hot surface.

 Check the product manual for safety and precaution tips.
-If the troubleshooting ideas do not work, we would suggest that you call a furnace repair service provider to let the experts do what they are best at.
+If the troubleshooting ideas do not work, we would suggest that you call a furnace repair service provider for furnace repair wheaton il or furnace repair lancaster pa to let the experts do what they are best at.